chuchunf/leetcode-scala-3/src/main/scala/monotonicstack/monotonicstack.md

 ```
 https://github.com/chuchunf/leetcode-scala-3/blob/6c7f452d855f00ae43efec08f9661798e3d0e901/src/main/scala/monotonicstack/NextGreaterElement.scala#L4-L13

-### 316. Remove Duplicate Letters
-Given a string s, remove duplicate letters so that every letter appears once and only once.
-You must make sure your result is the smallest in lexicographical order among all possible results.
+### 503. Next Greater Element II
+Given a circular integer array nums (i.e., the next element of nums[nums.length - 1] is nums[0]), return the next greater number for every element in nums.

+The next greater number of a number x is the first greater number to its traversing-order next in the array, which means you could search circularly to find its next greater number.
+If it doesn't exist, return -1 for this number.
 ```
 Example 1:
-Input: s = "bcabc"
+Input: nums = [1,2,1]
-Output: "abc"
+Output: [2,-1,2]

 Example 2:
-Input: s = "cbacdcbc"
+Input: nums = [1,2,3,4,3]
-Output: "acdb"
+Output: [2,3,4,-1,4]
 ```
-to be added

-### 456. 132 Pattern
-Given an array of n integers nums, a 132 pattern is a subsequence of three integers nums[i], nums[j] and nums[k] such that i < j < k and nums[i] < nums[k] < nums[j].
+TODO

+### 556. Next Greater Element III
+Given a positive integer n, find the smallest integer which has exactly the same digits existing in the integer n and is greater in value than n.
+If no such positive integer exists, return -1.

-Return true if there is a 132 pattern in nums, otherwise, return false.
+Note that the returned integer should fit in 32-bit integer, if there is a valid answer but it does not fit in 32-bit integer, return -1.
 ```
 Example 1:
-Input: nums = [1,2,3,4]
+Input: n = 12
-Output: false
+Output: 21
-Explanation: There is no 132 pattern in the sequence.

 Example 2:
-Input: nums = [3,1,4,2]
+Input: n = 21
-Output: true
+Output: -1
-Explanation: There is a 132 pattern in the sequence: [1, 4, 2].
 ```
-to be added
+TODO

 ### 84. Largest Rectangle in Histogram
 Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram.